Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 See Also Carriage Survey Entry for 70759.

-Gresley enthusiasts everywhere owe a great debt to those SVR volunteers working on the restoration and care of the
+Gresley enthusiasts everywhere owe a great debt to those SVR volunteers and fund-raisers who work on the

-Before its untimely demise following the movement of a driving wheel on its axle, Gresley K4 No. 3442 'The Great
+Before its untimely demise following the movement of a driving wheel on its axle, Gresley K4 No.3442 'THE GREAT

-both the K4 and A4 Pacific 60009 ' Union of South Africa' have since left the SVR.
-But other visiting engines
+Sadly, both the K4 and A4 Pacific 60009 'UNION OF SOUTH AFRICA' have since left the SVR.
+But other visiting

-No. 8572, which attended the SVR's 1998 Autumn Steam Gala (recreating the vision of 'The Day Continental') and
+B12 4-6-0 No.8572, which attended the SVR's 1998 Autumn Steam Gala (recreating the vision of 'The Day

-V2 2-6-2 4771 'Green Arrow', which came for the 2007 Autumn Gala and looked so totally 'right' in combining the
+Continental') and V2 2-6-2 4771 'GREEN ARROW', which came for the 2007 Autumn Gala and looked so totally

-grace of apple green and teak (see our video link elsewhere on this website).
-In 1992 A4 No. 4498 'Sir Nigel Gresley'
+'right' in combining the grace of apple green and teak (see our video link elsewhere on this website).
+In 1992 A4

-also visited the line in its garter blue livery days, and we were delighted to have a return visit by this fine machine for
+No.4498 'SIR NIGEL GRESLEY' also visited the line in its garter blue livery days, and we were delighted to have a

-the SVR's 'Festival of Steam' Gala in March 2009.
-This time it was in its BR blue livery as 60007.
+return visit by this fine machine for the SVR's 'Festival of Steam' Gala in March 2009.
+This time it was in its BR blue

 2009 proved to be a vintage year for those who appreciate the Gresley style, as GNR Class N2 0-6-2 tank locomotive